 The atmospheric pressure does not vary uniformly with altitude.
 It changes very rapidly.
 Atmospheric pressure is defined as the force per unit area exerted against a surface by the weight of the air above that surface.

-In the diagram, the pressure at point "X" increases as the weight of the air above it increases.
+In the diagram on the following page, the pressure at point "X" increases as the weight of the air above it increases.